-Who am I and how could we work together?
+Who am I and how can we work together?

 Hello, I'm Christine, a qualified and experienced counsellor.
 You may be feeling low, anxious, overwhelmed, lost or stuck?
 If so, I can help you manage anxiety, distressing emotions and negative thoughts.
 At the moment you may also be anxious about Coronavirus and the implications of social distancing.
 I can offer you telephone and online video counselling, providing you with support, without the need for face to face meetings.

 I offer a warm, non judgemental approach, balanced with a high level of insight, and the ability to help you improve your well being.
-Clients often tell me how much I have helped them and what a good experience it has been.
+Clients often tell me how much I have helped them and what a good experience it has been (see their reviews below).

 Issues I can help you with.